bitfireAT/nc_ext_dav_push/README.md

 # Installation instructions

 ## App Store
+- It is highly recommended to install either the GMP or the BCMath php extension to speed up cryptography calculations
 - Open App Store of your Nextcloud instance
 - Search for "DAV Push"
 - Click install button